spotinst/help/src/docs/ocean-cd/end-to-end/README.md

 ## What’s Next?

-Learn about viewing the [list of rollouts](ocean-cd/tutorials/view-rollouts/)
+Learn about viewing the [list of rollouts](ocean-cd/tutorials/view-rollouts/).

 Ready to start using more advanced verifications and features?
-Check our our [hands-on Ocean CD workshop](https://www.spotk8s.com/oceancd.html).
+Check Spot's [hands-on Ocean CD workshop](https://www.spotk8s.com/oceancd.html).